-Russell is a sophomore, and this is his second year on The Review.
+Russell is a junior, and this is his third year on The Review.

 Three Musketeers, EHS football game scheduled simultaneously